-Amazon: New High Seems Inevitable
+Amazon: New High Seems Inevitable (NASDAQ:AMZN)

 (Assets in millions of dollars.
 Source: Federal Reserve page, seen here)

 In the end, it only seems like a matter of time before shares of Amazon hit a new all-time high.
 While US markets have not done well this year, the tech giant has rallied more than 30% so far.
 The company's revenue growth continues to be quite strong, which has taken investors' focus off the large amount of expenses added due to the coronavirus.
 With more traditional retailers going away and cloud computing powering AWS revenue growth, Amazon's revenues could approach half a trillion in the next few years.
-That's likely the main reason why the street thinks this name is going a bit higher.
+That's likely the main reason why the Street thinks this name is going a bit higher.
 With global stimulus helping as economies reopen, it likely is just a matter of when, not if, Amazon hits a new high and then cracks the $2,500 level.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.